“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 The third movement discusses how Qays misses Layla deeply, and how he is not able to forget her, but instead, his love continued to grow more and more, as his sadness did.

-This movement have the same rhythm as the famous Mouwashah “Lama Badda yatathanna”, which is “Samai Thakil”, and it’s a heavy and steady rhythm with the following pattern:
+This movement has the same rhythm as the famous Mouwashah “Lama Badda yatathanna”, which is “Samai Thakil”, and it’s a heavy and steady rhythm with the following pattern:

-It’s important in Measures 3 and 4 (as for measures 13 – 14), that we listen to the intervals at the end alone and clear.
+It’s important in Measures 3 and 4 (as for measures 13 – 14), that we listen to the intervals at the end alone and clearly.

 جُنِنتُ بِلَيلى وَالجُنونُ يَسيرُ